oob-dock/oob-documentation/eng/deploy/oob-consent/readme.md

 Configurations:

-* `opentelemetry.tracer.exporter.enabled`: Enables the sending of tracing information to the analysis tool.
-Possible values: `true` or `false`.
-**Default**: false.
 * `opentelemetry.tracer.exporter.url.grpc`: Address of the analysis tool.
 **Important:** This variable must be filled with the **GRPC** address provided by the tool to receive the tracing information.
 * `opentelemetry.sample.rate`: Defines the sampling rate for distributed tracing, i.e., the proportion of requests that will be collected and sent for analysis.
 Possible values: `0` to `1`.
-For example, a value of `0.5` means that 50% of the requests will be sampled.
+For example, a value of `0.5` means that 50% of the requests will be sampled. **Important**: If you wish to completely disable the sending of traces to the receiving tool, simply set this variable to `0`.

 Example: